eamadit/eamadit/README.md

 Good Day,

-My name is eamadit, I would like to find collaborators for the following projects:
+My name is Camille Planat, I would like to find collaborators for the following projects:

 1. Build a new open source decentralized and collaborative non-pyramidal DNS PKI model based on Wireguard